CANDYlaboratory/candylab.github.io/_pages/about.md

 <strong>June 2023</strong><br>

-🥳 Shirley graduated from UCSD!
+🥳 Shirley graduated from University of California, San Diego!
 Congrats!

 🎤 We are heading to Toronto for ISMRM 2023!
 Dakota will present her 7T white matter fMRI work.